so much potential goes to waste in this film.

 violence for kids...i think

-Posted : 11 years, 6 months ago on 14 October 2012 06:16 (A review of 10,000 BC)
+Posted : 12 years ago on 14 October 2012 06:16 (A review of 10,000 BC)whatever this movie had going for it was wasted.

 at least you know quickly that what you're watching has little connection to reality. its a cartoon...a violent one; which makes it a little hard to assess who the target audience was??